5hojib/Electrogram/docs/source/start/setup.rst

 Configuration
 -------------

-Having the API key from the previous step in handy, we can now begin to configure a Pyrofork project: pass your API key to Pyrofork by using the *api_id* and *api_hash* parameters of the Client class:
+Having the API key from the previous step in handy, we can now begin to configure a Electrogram project: pass your API key to Electrogram by using the *api_id* and *api_hash* parameters of the Client class:

 .. code-block:: python